California governor boosts efforts to combat smash-and-grabs | Politics

 California governor boosts efforts to combat smash-and-grabs

-Stung by recent headline-grabbing smash-and-grab robberies, California Gov. Gavin Newsom on Friday said he will seek more than $300 million in state funding over three years to boost law enforcement efforts to combat retail theft.
+Stung by recent headline-grabbing smash-and-grab robberies, California Gov. Gavin Newsom on Friday said he will seek more than USD 300 million in state funding over three years to boost law enforcement efforts to combat retail theft.

 “The issue of crime and violence is top of mind all throughout not only the state of California but across the United States, highlighted recently by some high-profile retail theft operations,” Newsom said.
-He added that “these organized retail mobs ... (have) a profound impact on our feelings of safety here in this state, this region and as I note, this country.”
-Newsom proposed giving $255 million in grants to local law enforcement agencies to put more police at stores to deter organized retail crime over the next three years.
+He added that “these organized retail mobs ... (have) a profound impact on our feelings of safety here in this state, this region and as I note, this country.''
+Newsom proposed giving USD 255 million in grants to local law enforcement agencies to put more police at stores to deter organised retail crime over the next three years.

-An additional $30 million over three years in the proposed budget he sends to lawmakers next month would go to county district attorneys to support prosecutions of retail and auto theft-related crimes.
+An additional USD 30 million over three years in the proposed budget he sends to lawmakers next month would go to county district attorneys to support prosecutions of retail and auto theft-related crimes.

 Solo shoplifters and retail thieves have also been a growing problem for California retailers, who have said the criminals face little if any consequences after they are caught.

-Newsom on Friday proposed another $20 million to aid small businesses victimized by smash-and-grab robberies.
+Newsom on Friday proposed another USD 20 million to aid small businesses victimized by smash-and-grab robberies.

 He also plans to turn an existing retail theft task force into a permanent “smash and grab enforcement unit.”
 Working under the task force, California Highway Patrol “enforcement fleets” would coordinate with local law enforcement departments to target organized retail and auto theft in the San Francisco Bay Area, Sacramento, San Joaquin Valley, Los Angeles and San Diego regions.